 Digital business has to react quickly.
 Users and clients expect the same services they would get from Google, Amazon, Apple, Netflix or Spotify.
 Data has to be available immediately.
 Everything needs to be omnichannel and online.
-If a company is struggling to provide these services, change is needed.
+If your business is struggling to provide these services, your platform needs support.
 Businesses not only have to keep pace with their closest market competitors but also with agile newcomers.
-Start-ups and Fintechs hold a distinct advantage over more established companies.
+Start-ups and fintechs hold a distinct advantage over more established companies.
 They build from scratch, use modern technology, and generally have far less to lose.
 This raises the stakes for an organisation that wants to change but needs to stay loyal to its client-base and minimise reputation risk.

 Quick!
 Let’s develop!

 Now here’s the catch.
 Of course the pressure to speed up development is understandable.
 But in the rush to adapt to the ever-increasing pace of change, companies often make some critical errors: “OK, let’s get agile with DevOps”, “Let’s just switch to microservices” or even “Let’s move everything to the cloud and get DevOps and microservices”.
 The temptation to “rip and replace” might seem attractive.
 But the risks and costs involved can deliver a fatal blow to business.